qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

   They are tied to a particular geographic location, meaning that moving your map, changing the scale or changing projection won’t cause your annotations to jump around the map.
 Rather, they’ll be locked in place to the location you’ve drawn them.
-* **Balloon annotations**: these are individuals annotations of text, form or image type placed inside a bubble.
-They can be associated to any layer for their visibility, are drawn on top of the map canvas.
+* **Balloon annotations**: these are individual HTML or form annotations inside a bubble.
+  They can be associated to any layer for their visibility and drawn on top of the map canvas.
   The size is dependent from the map canvas scale, and its position can be anchored.

 .. tip:: **Layout the map with annotations**